 Pismo Beach is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of California.
 With a population of 8,162 people and two constituent neighborhoods, Pismo Beach is the 449th largest community in California.

-Pismo Beach is a decidedly white-collar city, with fully 90.14% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Pismo Beach is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Pismo Beach who work in sales jobs (14.56%), management occupations (11.87%), and office and administrative support (10.01%).
+Pismo Beach is a decidedly white-collar city, with fully 90.95% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Pismo Beach is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Pismo Beach who work in sales jobs (14.26%), management occupations (11.23%), and office and administrative support (9.66%).

-A relatively large number of people in Pismo Beach telecommute to their jobs.
-Overall, about 11.18% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.71% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Pismo Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Pismo Beach in 2010 was $37,657, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $150,628 for a family of four.
+The per capita income in Pismo Beach in 2010 was $42,024, which is wealthy relative to California and the nation.
+This equates to an annual income of $168,096 for a family of four.
 However, Pismo Beach contains both very wealthy and poor people as well.